 The registration form is now available.
 All registrations are considered incomplete until the deposit is received.

-The 2017 Evan A. Evans Constitutional Law Moot Court Problem is not yet available.
+The 2017 Evan A. Evans Constitutional Law Moot Court Problem has been distributed.

 Questions about the Problem

 Please consult the Competition rules for the proper procedure for submitting questions about the problem.
 The last day to submit questions about the problem is Friday, February 3, 2017.

 Page 5 of the Problem: All Writs Act should be 28 USC 1651 (written as 26 USC 1651)

 Page 7: Oliver v.
 United States is 466 US 170 (written as 446 US 170)

 Page 8: Watkins v.
 State is 208 N.W.2d 449 (written as 59 N.W.2d 449)

 Page 9: Commonwealth v.
 Dora is 781 N.E.2d 62 (written as 781 N.E.2d 841)

 Page 10: United States v.
 McGrane, 746 F.2d 632 (written as being United States v.
 Concepcion)

 Page 14: United States v.
 Otero is 563 F.3d 1127 (10th circuit 2009) (written as 5th circuit 2009)